 There’s an incredible water feature in the center of the Conservatory that I absolutely love.

-Never denying myself a great photo opportunity.
+Never denying myself a great photo opportunity, especially in this lush temperature controlled conservatory!

 The Butterfly House is a division of the Missouri Botanical Garden and accredited by the AZA (Association of Zoos and Aquariums), making it the only dedicated insect facility in this organization.